arpit-mittal-ds/Data-Architect/2 - Data Architecture Foundations/Lesson-4-Creating-Physical-Database-Schema/ReadMe.md

 ### Cache and Indexing

-Factors that can harm database performance:

-Massive amounts of data
-Complex joins
-Complex queries
-Insufficient hardware
-Poor network performance

 While many of the aspects affecting database performance are generally out of the hands of data architect, we focused on two common aspects you should be aware of:

 Cache and Indexing.

 Both can improve database performance, and you should be aware of the uses of both technologies.

-Cache
+![image](https://user-images.githubusercontent.com/68102477/122394699-9e7fb100-cfb9-11eb-8489-ecc85287b89f.png)

+**Cache**

 Cache is a place to store commonly used data in high-performance memory so the future queries for that data can be run faster.

-There are three types of cache:
+### There are three types of cache:

-Internal cache: internal device, limited size, fastest memory, very expensive financially.

-External cache: external device, high-speed memory, upgrading the size of memory is more affordable than internal cache.

-Enterprise cache: external device, designed to work for multiple databases, very expensive.
-Indexing

-![image](https://user-images.githubusercontent.com/68102477/122394699-9e7fb100-cfb9-11eb-8489-ecc85287b89f.png)

 ![image](https://user-images.githubusercontent.com/68102477/122394908-cd962280-cfb9-11eb-95ed-b886104772fb.png)

+**Internal cache:** internal device, limited size, fastest memory, very expensive financially.

+**External cache:** external device, high-speed memory, upgrading the size of memory is more affordable than internal cache.

+**Enterprise cache:** external device, designed to work for multiple databases, very expensive.

+**Indexing**

 ![image](https://user-images.githubusercontent.com/68102477/122395036-ef8fa500-cfb9-11eb-92a0-ca8802bba943.png)